-National Nurses Week is a time for everyone – individuals, employers, other health care …Read More
+National Nurses Month is a time for everyone – individuals, employers, other health care …Read More

-Representatives of Arbutus Park Retirement Community presented a $1,000 donation to the Joyce Murtha Breast Care Center.
-The retirement community raised money in October by selling pink gobs and Thanksgiving pumpkin rolls in November.
-This is the fifth year the community has held fundraisers to support the center, and this year’s donation brings their total …Read More
+Representatives of Arbutus Park Retirement Community presented a $1,050 donation to the Joyce Murtha Breast Care Center in Windber.
+The community raised money by selling t-shirts, pink gobs, and pumpkin rolls.
+This is the sixth year the community has held fundraisers to support the center, and this year’s donation brings their total contribution to date …Read More